JK-OK/Multiwavelet-toolbox/README.md

 - jozef.kromka@tuke.sk
 - ondrej.kovac@tuke.sk

-We will be happy about any suggestions, ideas and contributions to improve this toolbox.
+We will be happy about any suggestions, ideas, and contributions to improve this toolbox.
 It is also possible to add custom Multiwavelet as long you know matrix impulse responses of the Multiwavelet.

 # License
-This toolbox is licensed under the GPLv3 for scientific and learning purposes in hope it will be usefull for anyone who wants to learn about Multiwavelets and Multiwavelet transform or to make research about them.
+This toolbox is licensed under the GPLv3 for scientific and learning purposes in the hope it will be useful for anyone who wants to learn about Multiwavelets and Multiwavelet transform or to make research about them.